 There’s been a lot of big lottery jackpots in recent years.
 Powerball and Mega Millions, two of the major multi-state games, are seeing prizes climb into the hundreds of millions of dollars on a routine basis.

-And at one point in 2016, the Powerball jackpot surged past $1 billion.
+Indeed, jackpots have surged past the $1 billion at points.
 And since then jackpots have continued to approach that psychologically hefty number from time to time.
-When added together, combined jackpots can surpass it, adding to the excitement.

 Of course, the odds against winning the lottery climb right along with the jackpot numbers.
-And even before the lottery prizes get huge the odds are pretty astronomical, starting at a base of about 1 in 292 million for Powerball alone .
+And even before the lottery prizes get huge the odds are pretty astronomical, starting at a base of about 1 in 292 million for Powerball alone.
 Mega Millions?
-1 in 302 million.
+Over 1 in 302 million.

 So why do people keep playing?